 - Your sex.
 Fibromyalgia is diagnosed more often in girls and women.

 - Family history.
-You may be more likely to develop fibromyalgia if a relative also has the condition.
+You may be more likely to develop fibromyalgia if a parent or sibling also has the condition.

 - Rheumatic disease.
 If you have a rheumatic disease, such as rheumatoid arthritis or lupus, you may be more likely to develop fibromyalgia.

 - Fibromyalgia.
-National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Fibromyalgia/default.asp.
-Accessed April 8, 2014.
+National Institute of Arthritis and Musculoskeletal and Skin Diseases. https://www.niams.nih.gov/health-topics/fibromyalgia.
+Accessed Aug.
+10, 2020.

-- Kimura Y, et al. Fibromyalgia in children and adolescents: Clinical manifestations and diagnosis. http://www.uptodate.com/home.
-Accessed April 4, 2014.
+- Kimura Y, et al. Fibromyalgia in children and adolescents: Clinical manifestations and diagnosis. https://www.uptodate.com/contents/search.
+Accessed Aug.
+10, 2020.